 Sudden infant death syndrome (SIDS) is the sudden and unexplained death of an infant younger than one year of age.
 It is a frightening prospect because it can strike without warning, usually in a seemingly healthy infant.

-SIDS is the leading cause of death among infants who are one month to one year old; it claims the lives of about 2,500 infants each year in the United States.
+SIDS is the leading cause of death among infants who are one month to one year old.
+According to the American SIDS Institute, about 2,500 infants die from this condition each year in the United States.
 Most SIDS deaths are associated with sleep (hence the common reference to "crib death"), and infants who die of SIDS show no signs of suffering.

 When considering which babies could be most at risk, no single risk factor is likely to be sufficient to cause a SIDS death.
 Rather, several risk factors combined cause an at-risk infant to die of SIDS.